 Once in the parking garage, access to the hotel and casino is through a walkway found on the 3rd level.
 There are elevators of course, to take you to this level.

-As I said, it’s quite a haul from the parking garage to your room at the Venetian.
+As I said, it’s quite a haul from the parking garage to your room at the Venetian Las Vegas.
 I haven’t measured it myself, but one person reported a walk of 20 minutes from car to hotel room door.
-I can’t vouch for that, however as massive as the Venetian/Palazzo/Sands Convention Center complex is, I don’t doubt that figure for a minute.
+I can’t vouch for that, however as massive as the Venetian/Palazzo/ and Convention Center complex is, I don’t doubt that figure for a minute.

 There are two ways to access the self-parking garage at the Venetian Hotel and Casino: